You may wish to read an introduction to the history of Venetian Crete first.

 The Catholic cathedral was dedicated to St. Nicholas; it was turned into a mosque named after Sultan Ibrahim; the dome is typically Ottoman, but the fact that the mihrab, the niche indicating the point nearest to Mecca, is located in an asymmetrical position is evidence that in origin the building was not a mosque.

 I found it just like most other Turkish forts: such guns as are not absolutely dismounted being either broken or unserviceable from rust and neglect.
 I noticed several large bronze Venetian swivels among them.
-(Robert Pashley - Travels in Crete - 1834)

 (left/centre) Venetian portals; (right) Ottoman portal